geo-martino/musify/README.md

 If you have any suggestions, wish to contribute, or have any issues to report, please do let me know via the issues tab or make a new pull request with your new feature for review.
-Otherwise, I hope you enjoy using Syncify!
+Otherwise, I hope you enjoy using Musify!